nextmv-io/tour/working-with-stores/formatting-stores.md

 Now we should see our store encoded as a map.
 This isn't that far from where we started, but is more useful!
-Since `Format` can reshape a store into anything that can be encoded in JSON, its easy to make Hop output match anything we might expect in a production environment.
+Since `Format` can reshape a store into anything that can be encoded in JSON, its easy to make the output match anything we might expect in a production environment.

 ```json